You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Keytruda?

-Keytruda, also known as pembrolizumab, is a monoclonal antibody that targets the PD-1 receptor on immune cells.
-By blocking the PD-1 receptor, Keytruda allows the immune system to recognize and attack cancer cells more effectively.
-This immunotherapy has been shown to be effective in treating various types of cancer, including lung cancer.
+Keytruda, also known as pembrolizumab, is a monoclonal antibody that targets the PD-1 protein on T-cells.
+By blocking the PD-1 protein, Keytruda allows the immune system to recognize and attack cancer cells more effectively.
+This mechanism of action has been shown to be highly effective in treating various types of cancer, including lung cancer.

 Conclusion